 She adds, “And that’s the story you really want to hear.
 That’s how you want it to be.
 And it can be.
 It’s such a beautiful process, you know, the whole thing.
 I can’t imagine my life without adoption, and without these people in it.
 What a blessing adoption is!
 And what love!”

-So despite her rocky start, Trudy LaBonte is a fervent advocate of adoption.
+So despite her rocky start, Trudy LaBonte is a fervent advocate of adoption and love.
 Today her children are 3 and 5 and she loves being a mother.
 “Every day I wake up and thank my birth parents for the sacrifice they made,” she says.

 So her advice to hopeful adoptive parents?
 “I’ve talked to lots of adoptive parents who are struggling, who are wondering if they’re ever going to get a baby, and I’ll say, ‘You will, you will!
 It’s just not the right time or situation or family for you.
 But when it presents itself, you’re going to feel a peace– you’re going to just know.’
 And when it happens to them, they tell me, ‘You were right!’
 It’s humbling to be selected as a birth parent– it’s a joy–it’s amazing.
 Just amazing.”